Alexander Crum Brown: Personal life

 He remained intellectually active until his death in Edinburgh in 1922.

 Death

-Crum Brown died 28 October 1922, and is buried on the obscured southern terrace of Dean Cemetery.
+Crum Brown died 28 October 1922, aged 84, and is buried on the obscured southern terrace of Dean Cemetery.

 Artistic recognition

 William Brassey Hole's sketch of Crum Brown in a laboratory in 1884, is held by the Scottish National Portrait Gallery.

 Other recognition

-In 2015 the City of Edinburgh Council agreed a request by the University of Edinburgh to name a street within the King's Buildings complex after Crum Brown.
+In 2015, the City of Edinburgh Council agreed a request by the University of Edinburgh to name a street within the King's Buildings complex after Crum Brown.